SP2020: Workshops & Events

 A number of EU funded projects are currently working on this topic.
 The objective of the workshop is to share WEDISTRICT project concept with other sister projects and interested stakeholders in order to exchange new ideas, lessons learnt from implementation, proposals about the successful integration of renewable technologies in DHC.

-Chair of the workshop: Maria Victoria Cambronero Vazquez
+Chairs of the workshop: Maria Victoria Cambronero Vazquez

 Digitalization Tools for Energy-Efficient Renovation